Keaton Kristick

-Keaton Kristick (born April 25, 1988) is a former American football linebacker.
-He was signed by the San Francisco 49ers as an undrafted free agent in 2010.
-He played college football for the Oregon State Beavers at Oregon State University.
+Keaton Kristick (born April 25, 1988) is an American former professional football player who was a linebacker for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Oregon State Beavers and was signed by the 49ers as an undrafted free agent in 2010.

 Early life

-He was born in Naperville, Illinois to parents Kevin and Karie Kristick.
+He was born in Naperville, Illinois, to parents Kevin and Karie Kristick.
 His father played free safety at Northern Illinois in 1977 and 1978.
 His uncle, Dave Kristick, played linebacker for Army during the 1970s.
 The Kristick's originally resided in the Chicago area before returning to their roots in the East Bay (Martinez, Clayton & Danville), and eventually Arizona.

 Keaton attended St. Mary's High School in Phoenix, Arizona.
 He served as the president of the St. Mary's Young Republicans.
 Kristick played football there for three years as a running back and linebacker, and was the team's leading rusher and tackler each year.
 As a junior, he set an Arizona state record with a 99-yard touchdown run.
 As a senior, he scored 18 rushing touchdowns and one receiving touchdown, which made him the leading scorer in the Desert Valley Conference.
 That season, he was named a first-team All-Arizona Republic player, 5A All-State player, first-team all-region linebacker, and first-team all-region running back.
 He was also honored as the team's most valuable player and the region's defensive player of the year.
 Rivals.com named him the seventh-best prospect in the state of Arizona.
 He was evaluated as a three-star prospect by Rivals.com and a two-star prospect by Scout.com.